Beta-Sorted Portfolios

-The second term has summands, $\beta^{\top}(f_t - \E(f_t|\mathcal{F}_{t-1}))$, which are a martingale difference sequence with respect to $\mathcal{F}_{t}$ and so we would expect this sample average to converge to zero in probability; consequently, this would ensure that $T^{-1} \sum_{t=1}^T {M}_t(\beta) $ and $T^{-1} \sum_{t=1}^T \mu_t(\beta)$ are uniformly (in $\beta$) close in probability for large $T$.
+The second term has summands, $\beta(f_t - \E[f_t|\mathcal{G}_{t-1}])$, which are a martingale difference sequence with respect to $\mathcal{G}_{t}$ and so we would expect this sample average to converge to zero in probability; consequently, this would ensure that $(T-H)^{-1} \sum_{t=H+1}^T {M}_t(\beta) $ and $(T-H)^{-1} \sum_{t=H+1}^T \mu_t(\beta)$ are close in probability for large $T$.
 A further complication, of course, is introduced by using an estimated $\beta_{it}$ in the second-stage nonparametric regression.
-Nevertheless, in this section, we will make these arguments rigorous and provide appropriate conditions for consistency and asymptotic normality for the beta-sorted portfolio estimator.
+Nevertheless, later in this section, we will make these arguments rigorous and provide appropriate conditions for valid estimation and inference methods based on the beta-sorted portfolio estimator.